mav01-code/LambdaBench/frontend/my-react-app/README.md

 - **Cold Start Time (ms)**: Time taken to execute the function after the idle period
 - **Visualizations**:
-  - Graphs for cold start duration vs memory
+  - Graphs for cold start duration vs memory - using Chart.js
   - Comparisons by runtime and region